Short-Term Feelings of Sadness After Having a Baby (Postpartum Baby Blues): What to Know

 What are the causes?

-The cause of baby blues is not known.
+The cause of baby blues isn't known.
 Hormone changes after birth may start some of the symptoms.

 Other things that can play a role in these mood changes include: